- CRM/SFA/MA

 However, data entry often fails for various reasons, such as "input work is troublesome," "operation is difficult," or "new tasks were pushed from above."

 To create a situation where staff can always input accurate data, the management's attitude of constantly listening to the voices of the field is important.
-From the initial stages of implementation, plan and create mechanisms and systems aimed at adoption.
+From the initial stage of implementation, plan and create mechanisms and systems aimed at adoption.

 Another method is to use business card management tools that can integrate with SFA to supplement input tasks.